Nvelop

 Due Diligence

-Verify supplier legitimacy, financial stability, compliance status.
-May include credit checks, references, certifications.
+Verify legitimacy, financial stability, and compliance status

 4